Columbus Paternity Lawyer

 If the father is unwilling to sign the Affidavit or is prevented from doing so by the mother, the mother, child, child’s guardian or father can request a genetic test to produce a final determination of paternity if there are questions about who the natural father is.
 When the test is requested, all parties involved will need to submit to genetic tests by the CSEA, who will then issue an administrative paternity order based on the results.
 For paternity to be established, the results need to show a 99 percent probability of parentage.

-Fill out our online form to send us information about your situation.
+Fill out our online form to send a Columbus paternity attorney information about your situation.

 Hire The Experienced Legal Representation You Need